 It is therefore imperative for retailers to have a stable e-commerce platform that will support a big jump in traffic.
 This is also vital for any retailer looking to run Christmas campaigns based on online pricing or gifting promotions or event one day flash sales that will encourage the bargain hunting Christmas shopper to snap up a bargain online.
 In addition, and as a result of this, it is vital that the retailer has a network that can react to a big jump in orders that need to be shipped in a timely manner.

-One of the biggest mistakes that a retailer can make over the Christmas period is having disjointed communications with suppliers or in-house teams around critical issues such as logistics and fulfilment.
+One of the biggest mistakes that a retailer can make over with surviving the Christmas period is having disjointed communications with suppliers or in-house teams around critical issues such as logistics and fulfilment.
 This can delay or prevent orders getting shipped out to customers.